rust-lang/cargo/src/doc/man/cargo-vendor.md

 If you intend to modify a crate from a remote source, use `[patch]` or a `path` dependency pointing to a local copy of that crate.
-Cargo will then correctly handle the crate on incremental rebuilds, as it knowns that it is no longer a read-only dependency.
+Cargo will then correctly handle the crate on incremental rebuilds, as it knows that it is no longer a read-only dependency.

 ## OPTIONS